 Section 504 is a part of the Rehabilitation Act of 1973.
 This federal law protects the rights of individuals with disabilities and Section 504 directly protects students.
-An Individual Accommodation Plan (IAP) is a legal document that lists accommodations for students in the school setting.
+An Individual Accommodation Plan (IAP) is a legal document that outlines accommodations for students in the school setting.
 To be eligible to receive accommodations through Section 504, a student must have "a physical or mental disability which substantially limits a major life activity".

 An Individual Accommodation Plan is written based on specific needs of individual students and reviewed each year.
 Accommodations in an IAP may include assignments/homework, instructional materials, instructional methods, testing, organization, physical environment, social/emotional/behavior needs, health, diabetes and anaphylaxis.

 The team for each student will vary.
 A team will always include the parent(s)/guardian(s) and may include a school administrator, teacher, nurse, social worker or counselor, and other school staff.

 The Section 504 Process